top of page

 top_AOGS2024.jpg

-An MHD simulation of the solar eruption triggered by a small-scale emerging flux, From Nguyen & Inoue, in preparation 2024.
+An MHD simulation of the solar eruption triggered by a small-scale emerging flux, From Inoue, submitted, 2026.

 bottom of page